 Reading comprehension focused lessons are delivered and recorded in English books weekly throughout KS2 and fortnightly in KS1.
 Children are taught the range of skills used to improve reading comprehension and are given opportunities to apply these skills through engagement with texts, discussion and written answers.
-Teachers plan Guided Reading sessions using the 'Reading Explorers' books for each year group or through use of texts which link to their current topic.
+Teachers plan Guided Reading sessions using the Schofield and Sims 'Complete Comprehension' and 'Reading Explorers' books for each year group or through use of high quality texts which link to their current topic.
 These sessions focus on the 'VIPERS' skills (vocabulary, inference, prediction, explanation, retrieval, summary-KS2/sequencing-EYFS/KS1).